🔒

 Perceived "utility features" have large scale implications on how customers structure their organizations, and are absolutely necessary to creating enterprise ready solutions.

-Adding tags might seem straightforward, but it turned into a months-long effort due to complex cross-team discussions about how tagging should work across all HashiCorp Cloud products—not just Terraform.
-This delayed timelines and limited scope, but ultimately led to a more robust solution.
-The biggest skill I developed was learning to navigate the tensions within an EPD structure.
-The project was at risk, and while cutting corners seemed tempting, I learned to choose my battles—balancing advocacy for a better experience with pragmatic delivery.
-It’s not something you learn in school, so it was valuable hands-on growth.
+Adding tags sounds straightforward, but it became a months-long effort.
+Tagging had to work across every HashiCorp Cloud product, not just Terraform, which meant complex cross-team alignment.
+That delayed timelines and cut scope, but produced a stronger solution.
+The biggest skill I built was navigating the tensions of an EPD structure.
+The project was at risk, and cutting corners was tempting, but I learned to choose my battles and balance advocacy for the experience against pragmatic delivery.